grafana/.github/SECURITY.md

 Note that you must create an account on Intigriti to submit a report.
 The program page contains information on what is and is not in scope, as well as the reward structure.
+Only reports via Intigriti are eligible for a reward.

+**Important:** We ask you to not disclose the vulnerability before it have been fixed and announced, unless you received a response from the Grafana Labs security team that you can do so.

 ## Email

+Please note that reports sent over email are not eligible for a reward.
+If you want to be eligible for a reward, please submit your report via our preferred method, [the Bug Bounty program][bugbounty].

 To send us a report over email, contact us at [security@grafana.com](mailto:security@grafana.com).
 We will only accept vulnerability reports at this address; if you are looking for other security information, please contact our support team on [our website](https://grafana.com).